wellcomecollection/docs/rfcs/034-location_location_location/README.md

 *   Currently the `LocationType` model uses the full range of location codes supported by Sierra.

     We will replace this with a controlled set of types (similar to AccessStatus), and the Sierra transformer will make a best-effort guess to map the Sierra location code/label onto one of these types.
-    If it is unable to map the Sierra location code to one of these types, it will skip adding a locationType, and just use the location name as the `"label"` on the Location.
+    If it is unable to map the Sierra location code to one of these types, it will skip adding a location to the item.

     This will include a warning log, so the developers can know if/when new locationTypes have been added and are being skipped by the transformer.